M-An0s/HWPE-integration-in-Pulpissimo-for-6G-Algorithms/README.md

 # HWPE integration in Pulpissimo for 6G algorithms

 ## Testing
-The testing should be done using the hwpe-tb:  https://github.com/pulp-platform/hwpe-tb
+The testing should be done using the hwpe-tb:  https://github.com/pulp-platform/hwpe-tb<br>
-Step1: Remove the mac_engine.sv module and paste the Verilog files that come from synthesizing the project in HlS
+Step1: Remove the mac_engine.sv module and paste the Verilog files that come from synthesizing the project in HlS<br>
-Step2: Go to the mac_fsm module and change the trans and line lengh size to agree with the expected number of inputs
+Step2: Go to the mac_fsm module and change the trans and line lengh size to agree with the expected number of inputs<br>
-Step3: Go to mac_top folder and paste:
+Step3: Go to mac_top folder and paste:<br><br>
 <div style="margin-left: 40px;">
 cont i_engine (
 .ap_clk           ( clk_i          ),